Postpartum Pelvic Floor Muscles and Fitness

 If you’re a mom who experiences any of these symptoms don’t worry, it’s never too late to heal.
 And if your OB or health care provider has told you that this is your new normal and you just have to live with it, don’t believe it.
 Most of the time you can heal these symptoms so that you can get back to the exercise regime that you love.

-Exercising safely to avoid or heal these symptoms
+Exercising safely to avoid postpartum injury

 - Make sure you see a pelvic floor physiotherapist to get an internal check-up.
 You can discuss with her which exercises you can or cannot start during postpartum.
 You can find a pelvic health physiotherapist near you by visiting Pelvic Health Solutions.

 - Avoid exercises that make it worse: high intensity workouts, jumping, running, crunches, sit ups, anything that makes pain worsen, or makes your stomach pooch out.